Police Oversight in Boulder

 Office of the Independent Police Monitor

-The Council created the role of the police monitor to review the handling of complaints, to analyze trends in policing and recommend improvements to police practices, and to increase transparency around police oversight.
+The Council created the role of the Monitor to review the handling of complaints, to analyze trends in policing and to recommend improvements to police practices, as well as to increase transparency around police oversight.

 Office of the Independent Police Monitor